Advanced-Programming-NIT-4022/Library-Management-System/README.md

 - Rental ID
 - Rental date

-### Library
+### Answers.Library

-The central hub of our system, the Library class encapsulates core library functionalities:
+The central hub of our system, the Answers.Library class encapsulates core library functionalities:
-- Library name
+- Answers.Library name
 - Capacity
 - Operating hours
 - Book repository
 - User and rental registries

-Methodologies like book rental, return, addition, and removal of members and books are seamlessly handled within the Library class.
+Methodologies like book rental, return, addition, and removal of members and books are seamlessly handled within the Answers.Library class.

 ## Command-Line Interface (CLI)